DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMap/1 Configuration/apiKey/apiKey.md

 ---

-[note] The value of this option cannot be changed dynamically.
+[note] The value of this property cannot be changed dynamically.